firebadnofire/LOSS-LICENSE/README.md

 Version 1.0, [DATE]

-The Libre Open Source Software (LOSS) License is an agreement between the licensee and the distributor, [NAME OR USERNAME].
+The Libre Open Source Software (LOSS) License is an agreement between the licensee and the Licensor, [NAME OR USERNAME].
 By downloading, installing, copying, or otherwise using the software “[SOFTWARE NAME]”, You agree to be bound by the terms and conditions of this License.

 Licensed software may be distributed.